Connect with us

 During the period, production rose 27.3% to 3.38 million tonnes, from 2.65 million tonnes in the equivalent period of 2020 as manufacturers raced to meet the rising demand.

-The improvement in cement production has been attributed to the ongoing State projects such as the Nairobi Expressway, Dongo Kundu Bypass, James Gichuru-Rironi highway, Nairobi Western Bypass, as well as construction of mega dams in various parts of the country.
+The improvement in cement production has been attributed to the ongoing State projects such as the Nairobi Expressway, Dongo Kundu Bypass, James Gichuru-Rironi highway, Nairobi Western Bypass, as well as the construction of mega dams in various parts of the country.

 Private developers and individual households, who have been building even during the toughest months of the pandemic, have also boosted the cement market.

-Bamburi Cement, which tripled its net profit for 2020 to Sh1.1 billion, had last December predicted a strong demand for cement in 2021 on increased home construction and implementation of State projects.
+Bamburi Cement, which tripled its net profit for 2020 to Sh1.1 billion, had last December predicted strong demand for cement in 2021 on increased home construction and implementation of State projects.

 The company’s MD Seddiq Hassani said the cement firm had seen a recovery in demand for the commodity from June 2020 – nearly hitting the pre-Covid 19 levels.

 “In the second half of 2020, we have seen a stronger recovery.
-We are almost back to the pre-Covid-19 levels especially on individual homes projects,” Mr Hassani said.
+We are almost back to the pre-Covid-19 levels, especially on individual homes projects,” Mr Hassani said.

 The local cement market is likely to witness additional growth as more public infrastructure projects such as the Nairobi-Mau Summit Dual Carriageway commence by December.